TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 ## $range Iterator Function

-Typescript's numeric for loops are less restrictive than Lua's, so they are transpiled into while loops instead.
+TypeScript's numeric for loops are less restrictive than Lua's, so they are transpiled into while loops instead.
 To create a Lua-style numeric for loop, you can use the `$range` language extension in a for...of loop.

 Example: